 Quiches, like pizzas, are very adaptable.
 Great for salads, buffets and parties.
 Once you know the basics you can make a quiche from a wide variety of ingredients, which means it can be very useful for using up vegetables you have in your fridge which are not in sufficient quantity to make a whole portion for a main meal.
 This easy recipe for Cheese and Tomato Quiche is made from basic ingredients you are likely to have in your cupboards.

 Use whatever type of tomatoes you have – small cherry or plum ones can be cut in half and dotted around the top or one large one can be sliced to distribute in four or six slices.

 Possibly the best known quiche recipe is Quiche Lorraine, named after the area from where it came from, which was originally a German area, so officially quiche comes from Germany.
 Apparently the word quiche comes from the German for cake – ‘Kuchen’.
 Quiches are very good eaten cold as part of a picnic or packed lunch.

-Cheese and Tomato quiche can be made with ingredients you probably already have in your fridge and cupboards
+This Cheese and Tomato quiche recipe can be made with ingredients you probably already have in your fridge and cupboards

 Basic Cheese And Tomato Quiche